DiamondLightSource/nexgen/docs/api.rst

 When operating a Dectris detector, the goniometer and detector axes values are usually stored in the `config/` dataset.

-.. autofunction:: nexgen.tools.MetaReader.update_goniometer

-.. autofunction:: nexgen.tools.MetaReader.update_detector_axes

-A couple of functions are available for reading the information stored in the metafile and copying it across to the new NeXus file by overwriting the existing values unless otherwise specified:

-.. autofunction:: nexgen.tools.MetaReader.overwrite_beam
+.. autofunction:: nexgen.tools.MetaReader.update_axes_from_meta

+If there's a need to write a VDS dataset from data collected on a Dectris detector, it might be useful to first find out the data type using the information stored in the `meta` file.

-.. autofunction:: nexgen.tools.MetaReader.overwrite_detector
+.. autofunction:: nexgen.tools.MetaReader.define_vds_data_type

 Reader for Singla detector master file